ankitgtron/Self-Projects/NetflixMovieRecommendation/readme.md

 Key Points:=
 1. Load the dataset and done the preprocessing

-2. analysed the average movie rating or average user's rating.
+2. Analysed the average movie rating and average user's rating.

 3. PDF's & CDF's of Avg.Ratings of Users & Movies (In Train Data)